nittin-murthi/vascular-segmentation-deep-learning/README.md

 Acknowledgments:

 We extend our gratitude to the creators and maintainers of TensorFlow, Keras, and other open-source libraries utilized in this project.
-Additionally, we acknowledge the support provided by [Organization/Institution Name] in facilitating access to resources and datasets for research purposes.
+Additionally, we acknowledge the support provided by Charissa Poon, Petteri Teikari, Muhammad Febrian Rachmadi, Henrik Skibbe, and Kullervo Hynynen in facilitating access to the dataset for research purposes.